 - 1. GPA maintain a 3.5 grade point average each semester; maintain a 3.5 grade point average for all science courses each semester resulting in a cumulative 3.5 grade point average. - 2.
-MCAT score of the median MCAT score of the College of Osteopathic Medicine class starting in the year before the student starts NYIT. - 3.
-Completion date of application package Feb.
-1 preceding August start (must include MCAT score).
+MCAT score of at least equal to the mean MCAT score of the NYIT College of Osteopathic Medicine first-year class of the year the student begins undergraduate study. - 3.
+Completion date of application package February 1 preceding August start (must include MCAT score).

-Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz and Old Westbury), the City University of New York (at Hunter College, Lehman

-College, and Queens College), Arkansas State University; Ouachita Baptist University and the University of Central Arkansas and are available to applicants who meet the application criteria stated above.
+Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Arkansas State University; Ouachita Baptist University; and the University of Central Arkansas and are available to applicants who meet the application criteria stated above.
 For further information, contact the Admissions Office of the specific college.

-For information on the NYIT program, contact
+For information on the NYIT program, contact: